fabzutama/network-traffic-analysis/README.md

 ## Scripts

 - **`start_capture.sh`**: Starts capturing network traffic.
-You need to specify the output file name.
 - **`stop_capture.sh`**: Stops the ongoing traffic capture.
 - **`analyze_capture.sh`**: Analyzes a specified `.pcap` file and generates a report.

 ## Usage

-Ensure that you have the necessary permissions to run these scripts.
-You may need to execute them with `sudo` depending on your system's configuration.
+Ensure that i have the necessary permissions to run these scripts. i may need to execute them with `sudo` depending on your system's configuration.

 Example usage:
 ```bash